openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ```

 In some circumstances, the same Claim name can appear in different locations within the `claims` parameter with different meanings.
-For example, in [@ekyc], `birthdate` can also be used within `verified_claims/claims`.
+For example, in [@!IDA], `birthdate` can also be used within `verified_claims/claims`.
 Therefore, the reference to the base Claim shall be evaluated relative to the location where the Transformed Claim is used.

-Example: In [@ekyc], the same `above_18` Claim defined above can be evaluated based on the 'Verified Claim' `birthdate` when used like this:
+Example: In [@!IDA], the same `above_18` Claim defined above can be evaluated based on the 'Verified Claim' `birthdate` when used like this:

 ```json
 {